yuxuanxc/tp/docs/DeveloperGuide.md

 ### 4.X Mark Visited Command

 The `markVisited-attraction` command allows users to quickly mark attractions as visited, without having to use the `edit-attraction` command.
-This command is implemented as it allows users to quickly and conveniently mark the attractions they have visited, so they can focus on visiting the other attractions.
+This command is implemented as it allows users to quickly and conveniently mark the attractions they have visited, so they can focus on visiting other attractions that they have not visited.

 #### 4.X.1 Current Implementation

-The current implementation allows the users to makr the attraction as visited, based on its index position in the current attractions list.
+The current implementation allows the users to mark the attraction as visited, based on its index position in the current attraction list.
-This index could be different depending whether the whole attractions list is shown, or the filtered attractions list from the `find-attraction` command is currently shown in the GUI.
+This index could be different depending whether the whole attraction list is shown, or the filtered attraction list from the `find-attraction` command is currently shown in the GUI.
-If the index is invalid or the attraction has already been visited before, an error messgae will be displayed and there will be no changes to the attraction list.
+If the index is invalid or the attraction has already been visited before, an error message will be displayed and there will be no changes to the attraction list.

 The following activity diagram shows how `markVisited-attraction` works:
 ![MarkVisitedActivityDiagram](images/devguideimages/MarkVisitedActivityDiagram.png)
 <div align="center"><sup style="font-size:100%"><i>Figure X The activity diagram of `markVisited-attraction`</i></sup></div><br>

-We will use the above activity diagram as shown in Figure X to explain how the command is executed in detail.
+We will use the above activity diagram as shown in Figure X to explain how the `markVisited-attraction` command is executed in detail.
-We assume no error is encountered, and the attraction that is selected to be marked as visited has not been marked as visited before.
+We assume no error is encountered, and the attraction that is selected to be marked as visited is not visited yet.

 Step 1.
 The user types in `markVisited-attraction 1`.

 Step 2. `MarkVisitedCommand` is created.

-Step 3. `MarkVisitedCommand` executes the `getFilteredAttractionList` and returns `lastShownList`.
+Step 3. `MarkVisitedCommand` executes the `getFilteredAttractionList()` and returns `lastShownList`.

-Step 4. `Model` then executes `get(index)` which creates `Attraction`, which is the original attraction before it has been marked visited.
+Step 4. `Model` then executes `get(index)` which creates `Attraction`, which is the original selected attraction in `lastShownList`.

 Step 5. `MarkVisitedCommand` then executes `createMarkVisitedAttraction()`, which creates a new `Attraction` that is identical to the original attraction, except its `Visited` field is set to true.

 Step 6. `MarkVisitedCommand` then sets the original attraction to the updated one, via `setAttraction()`, and it also updates the state of the model with `updateFilteredAttractionList()`.

-Step 7. `MarkVisitedCommand` then creates a new `CommandResult`, which has the success message that is shown to the user when the command is executed successfully.
+Step 7. `MarkVisitedCommand` then creates a new `CommandResult`, which contains the success message that is shown to the user when the command is executed successfully.

 The whole sequence of events is outlined in the sequence diagram shown below.